 If the answer is yes, then a loft conversion could certainly be a smart move!

-However determined you are for additional space, weighing up the expenses of a home move can be off-putting.
+However determined you are for additional living space, weighing up the expenses of a home relocation can be off-putting.
 Stamp duty, legal charges, surveys and more might total up to several thousand pounds, and it’s money you will not see again.
 There are other considerations too, not least your emotional attachment to your house and the prospect of children changing schools.

 You can ask us to visit your house and check this out for you, but there are likewise a couple of checks that you can perform yourself prior to this.

 The minimum height you need for a loft conversion is 2.2 metres, and you can quickly measure this yourself.
 Take a tape measure and run it from the floor to the ceiling at the highest part of the space.
 If it’s 2.2 metres or more, your loft should be big enough to convert.
-Victorian homes tend to be lower than those developed from the 1930s onwards, so may not have adequate headroom height.
+Victorian houses tend to be lower than those developed from the 1930s onwards, so might not have adequate headroom height.

 Depending on when it was developed, your home will either have roof trusses or rafters.
 By putting your head up into your loft hatch, you should be able to tell quickly what kind of roof you have.